exaexa/shinyDendro/README.md

 # shinyDendro

-This provides idendro-style interactive dendrograms in R Shiny.
+This provides idendro-style interactive dendrograms in R Shiny (see https://github.com/tsieger/idendro).

 ## What does it look like?